 Being specific in your goals and objectives makes the process of results extraction simpler and much more meaningful.
 If you want to achieve a particular target, your goal statement should resonate with the exact details of the goal to be attained.
 You can’t mention that “next year the company needs to break even off the newly launched product and spread that profit consistently over the coming 5 years”, it needs to have details like the facts and figures of where we are and what exactly would be the forecast for the coming 5 years once the break-even takes place.

 Quantifying goals is a fundamental aspect of running businesses and sustaining them.
 Lean Six Sigma thought me the importance of this fundamental aspect and its repercussions if not looked after carefully.
-Identifying quick wins or small-term milestones, within the company’s greater goals, and attaching figures to these goals can turn the tables around for the business and prove to be a success metrics for the implemented Lean Six Sigma approach.
+Identifying quick wins or small-term milestones, within the company’s greater goals, and attaching figures to these goals can turn the tables around for the business and prove to be a success metric for the implemented Lean Six Sigma approach.

 Though these lessons sound idealistic but aiming for them does have its own fruits once the canon is shifted to its correct position.
 Halt!
 Fire round!